adewg/ICAR/location-scheme.md

 ## Feed properties

-We recommend to use the icar.org scheme for identifying feed properties.
+We recommend to use the org.icar scheme for identifying feed properties.

 As ICAR we propose the following list of possible feed properties: